stakater/mto-docs/content/integrations/grafana/readme.md

 Grafana has a concept of **organisations** — logical partitions inside a single Grafana instance.

-Each org has its own users, dashboards, folders, and datasources.
+Each org has its own users, dashboards, folders, and `datasources`.

 * Single-org setup: Grafana is used as one shared org.
 (This is what you get by default in most Helm charts).
-* Multi-org setup: You allow multiple orgs to exist and be managed.
+* Multi-org setup: You allow multiple `orgs` to exist and be managed.
 GEX relies on this, since it provisions one org per tenant.

 #### Requirements for multi-org